mountaineerbr/shellChatGPT/README.md

     chatgpt.sh --google -cc -m gemini-pro-vision

-*OBS*: Google Gemini vision models _are not_ enabled for multiturn at the API side yet.
+*OBS*: Google Gemini vision models _are not_ enabled for multiturn at the API side, so we hack it.

 To list all available models, run `chatgpt.sh --google -l`.